PLANNING 7030 - Urban Design Project

 Course Code PLANNING 7030 Course Urban Design Project Coordinating Unit School of Architecture and Built Environment Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Restrictions Available to M Plan (UD) students only Course Description This course focuses on the definition, development and description of a major culminating urban design project that both challenges and demonstrates students' skills in and knowledge of urban design.
 The project will be of moderate complexity, negotiating issues at several scales and alert to multiple social, political and biophysical environmental and engineering contexts.
 Responses should demonstrate familiarity with common processes and competency in typical phases of urban design thought and practice.
 The final presentation should show thorough integration of all major urban design considerations as taught in the academic program and be inclusive of relevant broader planning knowledge.

-The full timetable of all activities for this course can be accessed from Course Planner.Class Sessions:
+The full timetable of all activities for this course can be accessed from Course Planner.NB: Note that this course will commence in Week 2 of Semester 2 (Thursday 2 August 2018.)

 Course Learning Outcomes